decorate now / pay later! - ask about Flexible financing options

 Your Cart is Empty

-THE COFFEE TABLE: A Place for Whimsy and the Unexpected
+• The Coffee Table: A Place for Whimsy and the Unexpected

-THE COFFEE TABLE: A Place for Whimsy and the Unexpected
+The Coffee Table: A Place for Whimsy and the Unexpected

 Design Ideas For Your Coffee Table

 Here's the reality - most coffee tables on any given day look like the one below.
 It's the catch all for everything - the junk drawer that's not in a drawer.
-But that's every day living.
+But that's everyday living.
 We're talking about for all the other times - the "company's coming" look.
 Rather than wait until the last minute, plan out a few different tablescapes that you can pull together in a jiffy when necessary.
-The tips below will help you create a well balanced and interesting coffee table vignette in a snap.
+The tips below will help you create a well-balanced and interesting coffee table vignette in a snap.

 The goal for a coffee table vignette is to tell a story, to stimulate the eye and conversation.
-The tablescape is an opportunity to share with your guests details of your individuality as you gather around it.
+The tablescape is an opportunity to share with your guests' details of your individuality as you gather around it.
 The overall mis-en-scene is meant to catch their eye, from a distance.
 And then as they move closer in, moments of discovery unfold in the details.

 While the table above is not cluttered, it is not visually inviting nor interesting.
-And, is that a plastic water bottle vase?
+And is that a plastic water bottle vase?
 What's missing?
-Interestingly, there are items better suited for the table top right there on the shelf!
+Interestingly, there are items better suited for the tabletop right there on the shelf!

-Here's THE key to a successful tablescape: Scale & Height are EVERYTHING - You can have the most exceptional and extraordinary objects on the table, but if scale and height aren't balanced and in harmony it won't look it's best.
+Here's THE key to a successful tablescape: Scale & Height are EVERYTHING - You can have the most exceptional and extraordinary objects on the table, but if scale and height aren't balanced and in harmony it won't look its best.
 Vary the heights so that each object is just a little bit shorter than the next tallest item.
 This keeps items from feeling disjointed.

 Make it personal - give folks something to talk about, something to stimulate conversation, something that has a story.
 Whether they be collectibles, travel finds, interesting books, or beautiful flowers - have a personal connection to them, a story that makes them special to you.

-Overcrowding: Leave plenty of room on the table for actually using the surface for something other than display.
+Overcrowding: Leave plenty of room on the table for using the surface for something other than display.
 If you don’t leave room for a coffee cup, the table will appear awkward and will not be useful to you.
 Make table tops pretty & useful!

 A Place for Whimsy and the Unexpected: unusual pieces or a piece that is in stark contrast to the other objects on the table.
 Try opposites: pair smooth with rough, shiny with dull, old with new, round with square, organic with man-made.

-• Go around the house and collect a dozen or so objects that you love, making sure they are of varying textures, colors and sizes (both tall & wide).
+• Go around the house and collect a dozen or so objects that you love, making sure they are of varying textures, colors, and sizes (both tall & wide).

 • Start with the tallest object and place it off center.